snoyberg/posa-chapter/warp.md

 We used `nginx`'s `index.html`, whose size is 151 bytes.
 As "127.0.0.1" suggests, we measured web servers locally.
 We should have measured from a remote machine, but we do not have a suitable environment at the moment.
+(FIXME: #10)

 Since Linux has many control parameters, we need to configure the parameters carefully.